waghrahul60/TestVerveDevOps/docs/Kubernetes.md

 4. It will also affect the shared volumes because both containers inside the pod share the same volumes.

-### You are running a bare-metal k8s cluster in a standard data center environment (i.e. non-cloud).
+### 3. You are running a bare-metal k8s cluster in a standard data center environment (i.e. non-cloud).
 You have a deployment that needs to have a directory that can be written to by all the pods in a deployment.
 How would you accomplish this?

+1. Create a Shared Volume
+    1. Define a persistent volume
+    2. PVs can be backed by local disks, NFS, or other storage solutions like in gke persistence disk.
+    3. For local volumes, ensure that the storage is accessible from all nodes in your cluster.
+2. Create a custom storage class with access mode as ReadWriteMany to allow multiple pods to write to the volume simultaneously.
+3. Create a Persistent Volume Claim (Create a PVC that requests storage from the PV) Specify the created storage class.
+4. Mount the PVC in Your Deployment Pods.
+All pods in the deployment can now write to the /shared directory within their containers.